pymupdf/PyMuPDF/docs/page.rst

    .. attribute:: CropBoxPosition

-      Contains the displacement of the page's */CropBox* for a PDF, otherwise the top-left coordinates of :attr:`Page.rect`.
+      Contains the top-left point of the page's */CropBox* for a PDF, otherwise *Point(0, 0)*.

       :type: :ref:`Point`

    .. attribute:: CropBox

-      The page's */CropBox* for a PDF, else :attr:`Page.rect`.
+      The page's */CropBox* for a PDF.
+Always the **unrotated** page rectangle is returned.
+For a non-PDF this will always equal the page rectangle.

       :type: :ref:`Rect`